lundgren87/argodsm/docs/advanced.md

 that it uses a block of pages per round and places it in the memory module `b mod N`, where `N` is the number of nodes used to run the application.
-Since this linear distribution can still lead to contention problems in some scientific applications, the `skew-mapp` and `prime-mapp` policies are introduced.
-These two allocation schemes perform a non-linear page placement over the machines memory modules, in order to reduce concurrent accesses directed to the same memory modules.
+Since this linear distribution can still lead to contention problems in some scientific applications, the `skew-mapp` and `prime-mapp` policies were introduced.
+These two allocation schemes perform a non-linear page placement over the machine's memory modules, in order to reduce concurrent accesses directed to the same memory modules.
 The `skew-mapp` policy is a modification of the `cyclic` policy that has a liner page skew.
 It is able to skip a page for every `N` (number of nodes)